The SCI at Des Moines 2016

 (As published in Purebred Pigeon magazine, Jan/Feb 2014, with new edits in November 2022, to keep current.)

-Yet Seraphim have changed significantly since 1986, and from the original Standard of Perfection of 1993, and their first exposure at a National Show at Salt Lake City in 1996.
-Several iterations of the Standard were developed as it became clear what was artistically and physically possible through selective breeding, with a “final” classic Standard rendered in 2009.
+Yet, Seraphim have changed significantly since 1986, and from the original Standard of Perfection of 1993 and their first exposure at a National Show at Salt Lake City in 1996.
+Several iterations of the Standard were developed as it became clearer what was artistically and physically possible through selective breeding, with a “final” classic Standard rendered in 2009.
 Still, some minor delicate enhancements have occurred since then, and what Anya ultimately believes to be the final “final” was completed in 2017, an ultimate Standard of Perfection based upon real-life experience in the loft that includes subtle changes to the head, swoop, peak, mane, and feather length.
-The end result is dramatic and beautiful, powerful yet delicate, alert yet peaceful, dignified but intense – and possible in real life for the dedicated Fancier.
+The end result is dramatic and beautiful, powerful yet delicate, alert yet peaceful, dignified but intense – and possible in real life for the dedicated fancier.

 Anya Ellis with her creation.
 From the right, Best YH, Best OH (Champion), Best YC (Reserve Champion).
 Best OC 5th from right; all others were finalists for Best OC